Complicated urinary tract infections, including pyelonephritis (should be reserved for patients who have limited or no alternative treatment options).

 Monitor blood levels periodically during therapy.
 Timing of blood levels is important in interpreting results.
 Draw trough levels within 30 min before infusion of 2nd dose.
 Extend dosing interval by 1.5 fold (i.e., from every 24 hr to every 36 hr or from every 48 hr to every 72 hr) for patients with plasma trough concentrations ≥3 mcg/mL.

 - Intermittent Infusion: Dilution: Dilute solution in 0.9% NaCl or LR for a final volume of 50 mL.Solution is clear, colorless to yellow; do not infusion solutions that are cloudy, discolored or contain particulate matter.
-Diluted solution is stable at room temperature for 24 hr at concentrations of 2.5 mg/mL to 45 mg/mL of 0.9% NaCl or LR.
+Diluted solution is stable at room temperature for 24 hr or 7 days if refrigerated at concentrations of 2.5 mg/mL to 45 mg/mL of 0.9% NaCl or LR.

 - Rate: Infuse over 30 min.